Migraine Treatment Experience: High Dose Indomethacin

-My neurologist forgot to keep an eye on my kidneys, and when I asked him about it, we tested them to find that they had reduced function to a scary level where it unfortunately remains today, so long as I take my meds as prescribed.
+My neurologist forgot to keep an eye on my kidneys, and when I asked him about it, we tested them to find that they had reduced function to a scary level where it, unfortunately, remains today, so long as I take my meds as prescribed.

-After that my basophils (more immune cells usually associated with allergic reactions) went high.
-This is not usually mentioned as a potential side effect, but it appears to be for me, as they re-balance when I take less of, or stop my meds.
+After that, my basophils (more immune cells usually associated with allergic reactions) went high.
+This is not usually mentioned as a potential side effect, but it appears to be for me, as they re-balance when I take less of or stop my meds.

 Cognition can be a problem, and I am tired most of the time.
 But these things I can deal with and are an easy trade-off for the benefits I'm getting from this med.

-I am not 100% indomethacin responsive as is typical for patients.
+I am not 100% indomethacin responsive, as is typical for patients.
 It takes the edge down enough that I have learned to manage the pain that is left.
-I am told that sometimes Migraine takes on the symptoms of other headache disorders.
-In my case my symptoms resemble cluster headache (sometimes responsive to melatonin) and hemicrania continua (an indomethacin responsive disorder) as well as Migraine.
-So we don't really understand the details of how it is helping me, however it is enough for me that I found something that probably saved my life all those years ago.
+I am told that migraine sometimes takes on the symptoms of other headache disorders.
+In my case, my symptoms resemble cluster headache (sometimes responsive to melatonin) and hemicrania continua (an indomethacin responsive disorder) as well as migraine.
+So we don't really understand the details of how it is helping me; however, it is enough for me that I found something that probably saved my life all those years ago.

 Oh yes…and my tip for the day.
 The smartest thing I ever did was to switch to regular exam gloves instead of those pesky finger cots. *Wink*

 The purpose of the Treatment Series is to share personal experiences with migraine management techniques.
 Do not start, stop or change any treatment program without the advice of a qualified healthcare professional.
-For clinical data and safety information, please visit our Migraine Treatment pages.
+For clinical data and safety information, please visit our migraine treatment pages.

 Do you prefer reading stories from others with migraine or informational content on our site?